-The fourth credit-improvement strategy is SwapClear,
+The fourth credit-improvement strategy is SwapClear, a service provided by the London Clearing House (LCH).

 Other Clearing Services

 At the time of writing Pricing Money, only the London Clearing House offered a swap-clearing service.
 Others now do: Eurex OTC Clear, which is important in EUR; CME Clear, important in USD and other currencies in the same time zone; and Japan Securities Clearing Corporation, important in JPY.